zhangpengyf/ffmpeg-tutorial-with-swift/README.md

 Translate ["An ffmpeg and SDL Tutorial"](http://dranger.com/ffmpeg/ffmpeg.html) to swift language.

 1. You will learn how to call C Functions in swift language
-2. You will learn how to use FFMPEG in swift
+2. You will learn how to use FFmpeg in swift

 ##usage
-you should copy FFMPEG and SDL librarys to dir:ffmpeg-tutorial-with-swift2/lib
+you should copy FFmpeg and SDL librarys to dir:ffmpeg-tutorial-with-swift2/lib

 * libSDL.a
 * libSDLmain.a